Book Now

 Other Red Squirrel Sites Nearby

-The Snaizeholme Red Squirrel Trail near Hawes is one of seventeen designated Red Squirrel Refuges in northern England.
+The Snaizeholme Red Squirrel Trail (yorkshire.com) near Hawes is one of seventeen designated Red Squirrel Refuges in northern England.
 It is a managed woodland area with feeding stations and hides, making it a reliable place to see reds if you want a guaranteed sighting.
 Snaizeholme is about a twenty-minute drive from Garsdale.